Embracing SaaS in the Public Sector

-Traditional custom-built software tools often require intensive, periodic maintenance by dedicated staff who know the system.
-With SaaS, agencies do not have to worry about spending significant time and effort on upkeep; vendors are responsible for regularly maintaining their software to ensure it is up-to-date, secure and usable.
+Traditional custom-built software tools often require intensive ongoing maintenance by dedicated staff who know the system, or via expensive open-ended contracts with vendors.
+With SaaS, agencies do not have to worry about spending significant time and effort on upkeep; vendors maintain and constantly update the software based on feedback from all of their customers.
+As a result, agencies benefit from the improvements suggested from an ever-widening circle of experts – the people who are actually doing the work.
 Additionally, vendors of cloud-based solutions are able to continuously release new features and updates to their software, resulting in a software that prioritizes user experience and conforms to the latest security standards.
-Furthermore, modern SaaS providers build solutions using cutting-edge technology frameworks such as Kubernetes to facilitate rapid scalability.
+Modern SaaS providers build solutions using cutting-edge technology frameworks to facilitate rapid scalability.

 Cybersecurity is undoubtedly a top priority for governments, and one of the biggest benefits of SaaS.
-Data on cloud-hosted applications lives in geographically disparate locations across multiple servers, facilitating cybersecurity, business continuity, and disaster recovery, lowering the risk of security incidents.
-Cloud-hosting providers are world-class tech companies like Google, Amazon, and Microsoft with unparalleled resources invested in cybersecurity that most governments simply can’t match.
+Data on cloud-hosted applications lives in geographically disparate locations across multiple servers, facilitating cybersecurity, business continuity, and disaster recovery,and lowering the risk of security incidents.
+Cloud-hosting providers like Google devote unparalleled resources to cybersecurity that most governments simply can’t match.